humanova/mergen/README.md

 Considerably fast news/social media scraper written in Go, using its concurrency features.
 Part of a project focused mainly on Data Mining using NLP.

-mergen can gather news data from RSS feeds, Twitter accounts (using the unofficial API), Subreddits, and Eksisozluk posts (a turkish forum-like website).
-Utilizing PostgreSQL and Redis pub/sub (optional).
+mergen can gather news data from RSS feeds, Twitter accounts (using the unofficial API), Subreddits, and Eksisozluk posts (a Turkish forum-like website).
+Utilizing PostgreSQL and Redis pub/sub channels (optional).

-Pub/sub channel is used for passing new posts to [bilge](https://github.com/humanova/bilge), my NLP analysis service.
+Redis pub/sub is used for passing new posts to [bilge](https://github.com/humanova/bilge), my NLP analysis service.

 ## Configuration